Norms

 What assets are in norms?

 In the image above, you can easily see the number of assets each norm is based on next to the label.
-Those that are greyed out have not yet reached the minimum number of assets (see next section) to make comparison statistically relevant.
 For transparency, the number of tested assets in the norm you select is also included in the footnote of any slide you share or export from the platform.

-We do not allow anyone to view the actual assets included in a norm, as our norms include proprietary data from our customers.
+We do not allow anyone to view the actual assets in norms that include proprietary data from our customers.

 What is the minimum number of assets for a norm to populate?

-From the 26th June 2023, the minimum is 20 stimuli for a Zappi country/category Norm where it used to be 30.
-This will help you benefit from a relevant comparison sooner, particularly for new categories or countries.
+The minimum is 20 stimuli to build a norm.
+This will help you benefit from a relevant comparison as soon as possible.
 As databases grow and diversify, they will become more stable.
-While the norm includes less than 50 cases, we encourage using your own internal or competitive benchmarks alongside these smaller norms.
+While the norm includes less than 50 cases, we encourage using your own internal or competitive benchmarks alongside these smaller norms or a curated norm.

 I can't find a relevant norm, what should I do?